Why learn French of all options? What are the advantages? Is it really worth it in 2025? Check out the 24 top benefits of studying French.

 9. Access to fantastic world-class literature

-The contributions of Francophone literature and philosophy to human history are unparalleled.
-French offers access to a remarkable world of rich writings, one of its many bonuses.
+Francophone literature and philosophy have made unparalleled contributions to human history.
+One of French’s many bonuses is that it offers access to a remarkable world of rich writings.

-The French-speaking world has been blessed with the birth of many well-known writers.
-It extends far beyond the borders of France.
+The French-speaking world has been blessed with the birth of many well-known writers, and their influence extends far beyond France’s borders.

 French literature is highly admirable, widely read, and viewed as one of the best in the world.
 Learning French to enjoy rich literature is a captivating and rewarding endeavor.

-The literature from France has a long and illustrious history, with influential works from prominent writers.
-You can read splendid works by Gustave Flaubert, Victor Hugo, Marcel Proust, and Albert Camus.
+France’s literature has a long and illustrious history, with influential works from prominent writers.
+Suffragan works by Gustave Flaubert, Victor Hugo, Marcel Proust, and Albert Camus are available.

 As your proficiency improves, start reading classic French literature.